alig2039/projSqwk/README.md

 ## User Experience(UX)
 ### User Stories
 * Anonymous/Unregistered/First time User
-    * As an anonymous user, I should not be able to view any content without logging in
-    * As an anonymous user, I should be able to register for an account on the system or log into the system with an existing account.
+    * As an anonymous user, I want to be able to register for an account on the system or log into the system with an existing account so that i can interact with the system.

 * Registered User Goals
-    * As a Registered user, I expect to be able to add a post that users that follow me can see.
+    * As a Registered user, I want to be able to add a post so that users that follow me can see it on their home pages.
-    * As a Registered user, I expect to be able to view posts of users that i follow
+    * As a Registered user, I want to be able to view posts of users that i follow so that i can like, comment and re post them.
-    * As a Registered user, I expect to be able to re-post or re-broadcast posts i see.
+    * As a Registered user, I want to be able to re-post posts i see so that users that follow me can see those posts as well and they can appear on my home page.
-    * As a Registered user, I expect to be able to chat with other users.
+    * As a Registered user, I want to be able to send a private message to users i follow and that follow me so that i can have conversations with other users.

 ### Design
 * Colour Scheme